QuentinRa/blog.quentinra.dev/info/ocaml/advanced/functors.md

 end

 (*
-	You do not know the type of the elt, aside the fact that the function s will give you the type.
+	You do not know the type of the elt, aside from the fact that the function s will give you the type.

-	Note: I commented out some part of the definition, because you can remove it inside the .ml *) module GenericSet (S: SetElementType) (*: AbstractSet with type elt = S.t*) = struct (* the type elt is equals to the type in t *) type elt = S.t
+	You could use this complete definition, but I'm opting for the shorter one module GenericSet (S: SetElementType) : AbstractSet with type elt = S.t = struct *) module GenericSet (S: SetElementType) = struct
+	(* the type elt is equals to the type inside t *) type elt = S.t

-	(* implement it like you want *) type set = S.t list
+	(* implement it hovewer you want *) type set = elt list
 	let add set e = e::set
 	let empty = []
     let first = List.hd